What Is Auditory Processing Disorder (APD)?

 What Is The Proper Treatment?

 There are multiple treatments that are recommended and used by professionals for APD but there is not one clear-cut proven solution.
-Like any other medical treatment, people will respond differently to the treatment chosen for them by his/her parents and team of experts.
+Like any other medical treatment, children will respond differently to the treatment chosen for them by his/her parents and team of experts.
+Please click our references page for a list of possible treatments and reference books that can be of great help.

 What Can I Do To Help My Child At Home?

-- Always talk to your child’s face to face; try to get him/her to look you in the eyes when talking or when giving out instructions.
+- Always talk to your child face to face; try to get him/her to look you in the eyes when talking or when giving out instructions.

 - Make instructions simple, no more than three steps at a time.
 If possible, have him/her repeat the instructions back to you.